Mid West Chamber of Commerce and Industry Business Excellence Awards

-MWCCI CEO Glen Whistler-Carr says the awards are an opportunity for businesses look at how they operate, and to see how they can improve.
+MWCCI Previous CEO Glen Whistler-Carr said the awards are an opportunity for businesses look at how they operate, and to see how they can improve.

 “Business owners are asked to look at how their business has grown or developed in the last 12 months and the last two years.
 They review what they’ve done and look at strategies for going forward.
 Then they’re interviewed on that.”

-Glen says there’s a real advantage to an external non-biased opinion.
+Glen said there’s a real advantage to an external non-biased opinion.

 “Small businesses are so busy putting out fires they rarely sit down to evaluate their business, let alone seek coaching.